GaetanBenoitDev/metaMDBG/README.md

-MetaMDBG is a fast and low-memory assembler for long and accurate metagenomics reads (e.g. PacBio HiFi, Nanopore r10.4).
-It is based on the [minimizer de-Brujin graph](https://github.com/ekimb/rust-mdbg) (MDBG), which have been reimplemetend specifically for metagenomics assembly.
-[MetaMDBG](https://www.nature.com/articles/s41587-023-01983-6) combines an efficient multi-k approach in minimizer-space for dealing with uneven species coverages, and a novel abundance-based filtering method for simplifying strain complexity.
+MetaMDBG is a fast and low-memory assembler for long and accurate metagenomics reads (e.g. PacBio HiFi, Nanopore R10).
+It is optimized for metagenomes, but also works well on bacterial isolates samples.

-The method [nanoMDBG](https://www.biorxiv.org/content/10.1101/2025.04.22.649928v1) for assembling simplex Nanopore reads (R10.4+) is integrated in metaMDBG.
+The method [nanoMDBG](https://www.biorxiv.org/content/10.1101/2025.04.22.649928v1) for assembling Nanopore R10 simplex reads is integrated in metaMDBG.

 Developper: Gaëtan Benoit
 Contact: gaetanbenoitdev at gmail dot com